VCCT-PROG3A-2025-G2/agriEnergyConnect_st10255631_MVC-/README.md

 # Agri-Energy Connect - Prototype Web Application

-# ORGINAL REPO
+## ORIGINAL REPO
-Had a Issue with .net was using the ide rider on my mac and tried it on my virtual machine and it did not work transfer all the code to this repo thats why the commits are so low https://github.com/Joshua-shields/AgriEnergyConnect_st10255631_MVC.git old repo
+The original development was done using Rider IDE on macOS, but due to .NET compatibility issues, the project was transferred to this repository.
+This is why the commit history is so low https://github.com/Joshua-shields/AgriEnergyConnect_st10255631_MVC.git old repo

 ![Screenshot 2025-05-12 at 13 44 11](https://github.com/user-attachments/assets/76d52350-9383-4f5c-b4f1-6827fbb64bbd)